bitRAKE/fasmg-umbrella/README.md

 Question & Answer:
 ---
-*Q:* If {APISET} just forwards to {DLL}, why can't I use all the functions exported by {DLL}?
+Q: If {APISET} just forwards to {DLL}, why can't I use all the functions exported by {DLL}?

-*A:* The target windows versions of {APISET} don't have a uniform interface to all the functions in {DLL}.
+A: The target windows versions of {APISET} don't have a uniform interface to all the functions in {DLL}.
 Fine-grained exclusion of targets is outside the scope of umbrella libraries.
 ---
-*Q:* Something.
+Q: Something.

-*A:* Something else.
+A: Something else.

 ---

 REFERENCES:
+---
 Windows umbrella libraries
 - <https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-umbrella-libraries>